 The main benefit of using workflows is to keep any repeatable system that you have in your service-based business on track, running on time.
 It helps you, as the business owner, not forget key parts of your processes, and when done right, it keeps your client informed and happy.

-I can see anyone aiming to support and serve their clients at a premium level using and loving this Dubsado feature, especially ISFJs.
+I can see anyone aiming to support and serve their clients at a premium level using and loving this Dubsado feature, especially ISFJs and ESFJs.

 The main workflows I have set up in Dubsado are:

 - A sales process and client experience workflow to guide a client through a 4-hour Intensive session